elmoallistair/hackerrank/SQL/01_Basic-Select/02_Revising-the-Select-Query-II.md

 [comment]: <> (Written: 23-Mar-2020)

 <b>TASK<b>
-> Query all columns for all American cities in CITY with populations larger than 120000.
+> Query all names of all American cities in CITY with populations larger than 120000.
 The CountryCode for America is USA.
 >
 > City Table:
 > | Field       | Type         |